rgallego87/TheWalkingHack/README.md

 - Map with starting point and exit point of the labyrinth.
 - Map collisions control.
 - Countdown time to complete the map.
-- If you arrive at the exit on time you win, if not you died, all of two goes to the restart screen.
+- If you arrive at the exit on time you win, if not you die, all of two goes to the restart screen.
 - Defined map 16x16 tiles.

 ### Backlogs